How To Clean and Cook Artichokes (Plus A Starter Recipe!)

 - Turn them upside down to drain while you prepare the cooking water.

-- In a large pot, fill water about halfway (just enough to cover the artichokes) and squeeze in the juice of a lemon.
-Add the lemon halves to the water too — this helps prevent browning and adds flavour.
+- Squeeze in the juice of a lemon and add the lemon halves to the pot — this helps prevent browning and adds flavour.

 Step 2: Trim the Artichokes